george-language/george-language.github.io/book/chapter2.1.md

 The string type may be a little confusing, but its actually a collection of characters (a.k.a. a string of characters)

-We can actually use this to store text of any length - from your favorite quote to an 8 page essay, the string type can hold it.
+We can use this to store text of any length - from your favorite quote to an 8 page essay, the string type can hold it.

 ```
 "This is a string of text.
 We can add emojis 😼, special characters !#@$^#, and even other languages 你好."